xssworm/interspire-bigcommerce/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Quick fix, vital update:  fixes errors caused by 1.0.1.
+Sorry folks!
+* Improves settings check to make sure configuration is done properly
+* If settings have been configured but a products list hasn't been generated, the editor button will show a link to generate the list

 = 1.0.1 =
 * Fixes possible `Uncaught exception 'Exception' with message 'String could not be parsed as XML` error
 * Added error notice if PHP5 is not supported.